nichtDanger/elements-utils/README.md

   - Option to format XP with dots as thousands separators
   - Option to change the color of the XP display
   - Option to hide the max pet
+- Excalibur Time Display
+    - Show the time until the next Excalibur is available
+    - Show the next Player who can pull Excalibur

 ## Config